marielb/pizzazero/readme.md

 pizza zero
 ========

-A walking route to a pizza restaurant such that you burn the calories you're about to consume.
+a walking route to a pizza restaurant such that you burn the calories you're about to consume

-## Running
+## run it, run it

-1. Install the dependencies:
+1. install dependencies:
     > bower i
-2. Spin up an HTTP server (e.g. `python -m SimpleHTTPServer`) and visit localhost
+2. spin up an HTTP server (e.g. `python -m SimpleHTTPServer`) and visit localhost